achromous/blog/backend/posts/deploying.md

 issue to what I was seeing when I was trying to run this on windows, so looks like I'm going to have to figure that out.
-`Error: (SystemJS) XHR error (403 Forbidden) loading http://ec2-54-89-220-64.compute-1.amazonaws.com/app`
+`Error: (SystemJS) XHR error (403 Forbidden) loading http://ec2-54-89-220-64.compute-1.amazonaws.com/app` I figured out this was caused by a really stupid error - I had setup my gitignore to ignore all javascript files so that it would not check in the compiled typescript, however I incorrectly wrote the rule so it occluded this file as well.
+It worked on my linux box because the file was already there.
+Once I looked at iptables and saw that they were exactly the same on the amazon instance and on the local machine I happened to notice the file itself was actually missing.
+This is EXACTLY the kind of issue a dev workflow with docker is supposed to help fix so serves me right for doing some work on bare metal.

+Next minor issue I ran into was I never compiled the typescript, but that was easily fixed by calling tsc by hand.
+I am going to need a proper deploy at some point soonish but I don't want to get webpack working yet.

+The final issue was that the blog container's request to the api container wasn't working.
+For whatever reason this worked on my local machine but it wasn't working on the amazon instance, despite both being ubuntu.
+I have added the containers to the same network, and now I can curl from the blog to the api and get results, but for whatever reason the service in ng2 is still failing.
+Turned out to be a CORS issue (yay).
+I was manually setting some things in express for CORS so I installed some middleware to do it instead and that worked.
+I am finishing this post and then will manually deploy on AWS.

+And voila - my terrible blog is live.
+Manually doing anything on prod is really gross, but then again - this isn't exactly that important of an application.
+I WILL have a completely automated deployment process at some point though.
+I also would like to address some testing - right now there is none and that will blow up in my face at some point soon I am sure.
+I prefer working with TDD but I don't know how to do that with this tech yet.
+(I could do it on the API but as the API is presently pretty crappy I'd rather do that when I rewrite it.)